 Midland is a very small borough located in the state of Pennsylvania.
-With a population of 2,383 people and just one neighborhood, Midland is the 585th largest community in Pennsylvania.
-Midland has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,374 people and just one neighborhood, Midland is the 585th largest community in Pennsylvania.
+Midland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Midland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midland are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Midland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midland is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Midland who work in office and administrative support (11.73%), sales jobs (10.22%), and management occupations (8.21%).

 The per capita income in Midland in 2022 was $30,538, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $122,152 for a family of four.
 However, Midland contains both very wealthy and poor people as well.